+We are a violent society.
 We can do better than this.
 We don’t have to be a violent society.
 I ask you to join us at the Incarnation Institute for Sex & Faith and be a part of the solution.
 Love your body (and the bodies of others) like God does!
 All bodies are beautiful and our differences do not have to separate us.
 And then, go into your world and “make love” – in fact, make a lot of love happen!
 Rev. Dr. Beverly Dale,Read More

 Judges, police and juries often hold bias against sex workers.
 In Philadelphia, Judge Teresa Carr-Deni called gang-rape of a sex worker at gunpoint “theft of services” and refused to allow prosecution to press aggravated sexual assault charges.
 In South Africa, police routinely refuse to even pursue rape cases involving sex workers or laugh at victims when victims come forward.
 Photo of Philadelphia City Hall M. DanteRead More